Goals

 Teleconference Schedule

 The BM-GBM group meets through WebEx on the last Monday of each month at 5:00 p.m.
 ET, with alternating topics relating to brain metastasis and GBM.
-Group membership is approximately 65.
+Group membership numbers approximately 65.

 Activities and Accomplishments